-A seminar led by the Assistant Dean for Undergraduate Public Health will be conducted regularly for students in the major.
+A seminar led by the Assistant Dean for Undergraduate Public Health is conducted regularly for students in the major.
 This seminar serves to provide a forum for discussion of programmatic issues, public health skills/knowledge, community building, and other special topics.
-A semester schedule will be distributed and all students are strongly urged to attend.
+A semester schedule will be distributed.